yasirbhutta/yasirbhutta.github.io/ms-powerpoint/docs/basics.md

 - We can animate the title, picture, text, charts and any other graphics on a slide.
 - For example a slide may first appear on screen with only Title description.
 Each bulleted point can appear one after another gradullay on the slide.

+- **Entrance Effects:** These animations make an element in PowerPoint `appear`.
+Examples include fly-in, wipe, shape, wheel, zoom and many more.
+- **Emphasis Effects:** These animations `highlight an element` in PowerPoint.
+Examples include Fill Color, Font Color, Line Color spin, and many more.
+- **Exit Effects:** These animations make an element in PowerPoint `disappear`.
+Examples include fly-out, Bounce and many more.

 - ### Entrance Effects

 - ### Emphasis Effects